NVIDIA/NeMo-Curator/tutorials/multimodal_dapt_curation/ingest/README.md

 The datasets used in this tutorial are located in the `NeMo-Curator/tutorials/multimodal_dapt_curation/ingest/sources/arxiv_urls.jsonl` file.
 The tutorial follows these steps:
 1. Install requirements and import libraries
-2. Download the data from online sources (arxiv URLs)
+2. Download the data from online sources (arXiv URLs)
 3. Using Ingestor interface to chain together an extraction task and a deduplication task to ingest PDF
     - `extract` : Performs multimodal extractions from a document, including text, images, and tables.
     - `dedup` : Identifies duplicate images in document that can be filtered to remove data redundancy.